 Historic scripts reveal the founding of the city in the middle of the 12th century and even though the city has been changing throughout the centuries the historic downtown still offers its visitors buildings from medieval epochs.
 Not only because of the architectonical diversity the city was rewarded with the official seal “Location of Variety”.
 The St. Lambertus church as well as the Johannes church are pompous buildings that are literally covered in pageantry and detailed ornaments – these churches will leave you speechless.
 Stroll over the historic cobbles in the downtown area and gaze at the beautiful artistic styles ranging from gothic to romanticism.
 Make sure you don’t forget your camera – the downtown panorama is a picturesque scene.

-If you have spend an exciting day at the Duesseldorf fair or in one Duesseldorf’s bars or restaurants and you are looking for a relaxing day afterwards, Düsseldorf is still the place to be.
+If you have spend an exciting day at the Dusseldorf fair or in one Dusseldorf’s bars or restaurants and you are looking for a relaxing day afterwards, Dusseldorf is still the place to be.
 The city holds a great amount of natural parks that invite you to spend some refreshing hours in the nature.
 You can observe international flora and fauna in the city’s botanic or japanese gardens.
 You can also wander through the native forests that are located at the edge of the city.
 On the Rhine riverside you can also find some exotic swamp and bog areas – a daytrip for the whole family.
-Wildlife can be seen and fed in the Duesseldorf Zoo and Wildpark – a trip for the young and the young at heart is obligatory.
+Wildlife can be seen and fed in the Dusseldorf Zoo and Wildpark – a trip for the young and the young at heart is obligatory.

-Come and visit Duesseldorf – travel to the Rhine-Metropolis.
+Come and visit the Rhine-Metropolis.
 You’ll be mesmerized.